nstarace/ECE1895-Energy-Meter/README.md

 * Reports: Proposals and reports related to ECE1895
 * Resources: Personal notes, initial planning documentation, and 1Wire documentation for reference
 * Results: Important outputs of the design shown through screenshots

+## Future Work
+Given the precise nature of the IVT-S sensor and its measurements,